newaetech/cw_tips_tricks/intro.md

 applicable to different setups, but if you want things to run exactly as they did for us to generate the outputs you see here, that's what we used.

+This site is built with Jupyterbook, which renders notebooks very nicely, so it may not be immediately obvious which tip & trick entry is a notebook.
+At the very top of each page there is a download button; if it shows a `.ipynb` option, then click on it to download that page's notebook.

+If there is no `.ipynb` option, there there is no notebook available.